erikd/gcc-aarch64-optimization-bug/Readme.md

     CC=gcc-4.9 make clean check

+which will compile the test program with the two different sets of compiler flags, one which passes one which fails.
-which on my system (a QEMU user space chroot) results in (some lines trimmed):
+On my system (a QEMU user space chroot) the result (with some lines trimmed) looks like:

     rm -f ag_enc.o
     OPT_FLAGS="-O" make dyn_comp_test && ./dyn_comp_test